drsjb80/HPotter/README.md

 ## Running and developing

-To install the necessary packages, do:
+To install the necessary packages, do*:

     pip install -r requirements.txt

+*on Windows do:

+    pip install -r winrequirements.txt

-To run the honeypot itself, do:
+To run the honeypot itself, do**:

     python3 -m hpotter

+**on Windows, use 'python' rather than 'python3'

 To run the SQL to JSON webserver, do: